JackFlexington/Django_StarterPack/README.md

 * Script will prompt you some questions, you will need a github account setup.
   * Just answer the questions and the script should handle the rest.

+Note:
+If you receive something along the lines of "./install.sh: line 4: $'\r': command not found"...
+Then that means Windows (or some process) has appended "carriage return" to every single line within the script.
+Linux can't interpret these symbols therefore we'll need to convert the file within the Linux Command Line Terminal.
+(See [dos2unix](https://stackoverflow.com/questions/5688805/remove-carriage-return-in-bash-script-or-ignore-it-when-using-mv-mkdir) for more details)

 ### Preview of installation
 ![Installation gif](https://github.com/JackFlexington/Django_StarterPack/blob/readme_tweaks/_gifs/install_script.gif)